 Thanks to everyone that contributed by taking the survey!
 Let’s dig into the numbers and see what we can learn.

 Note: If you’d are interested in CNC Routers, don’t miss our home page for CNC Routers.
-It’s chock full of references to our best CNC Router resources.
+It’s chock full of references to our best CNC Router resources as well as our DIY CNC page.

 Hobby vs Pro Users